outrera/turtletooth.github.io/content/animation.md

 +++
-title = "Photography"
+title = "Animation"
 +++

-6th Grade Photography at Eagleview
+Computer Animation at Eagleview

 ## More to Come